 Chapter 4: Circumstances that led to Pacific Peoples entering care

-Part 3 of the Final Report sets out the circumstances that led to children, young people and adults entering State and faith-based care during the Inquiry period.
+Part 3 of the Inquiry’s final report, Whanaketia – Through pain and trauma, from darkness to light, sets out the circumstances that led to children, young people and adults entering State and faith-based care during the Inquiry period.
 Racism and other discriminatory attitudes created pathways for Pacific children, young people and adults entering care.

 Between the 1950s and 1980s, Pacific people experienced heightened State surveillance and targeting by NZ Police and other State agencies, contributing to a disproportionate number of Pacific people entering social welfare care.
 Challenges with immigration, including language barriers, poverty and societal attitudes, also contributed to Pacific people entering care settings, especially social welfare care.